michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_fall2023/hw2.md

 	* Do an error analysis.
 Provide a confusion matrix and sample multiple examples from both false negatives and false positives.
 Do you see any patterns in these errors?
 How might these errors be addressed with different features or if the system could understand something else?
 (You don’t have to implement these, just speculate.)

 ## 2.2 Static word embeddings with feedforward neural network
 In this section, you will build and evaluate a feedforward neural network that uses pre-trained static word embeddings as input.
-You can freeze the word embedding layer or allow it to be trained.
-You can choose which activation function to use and other hyperparameters.You will again use 5-fold cross validation on the dataset.
+To represent the document, you can take the average word embeddings of the input sentence or choose another function.
+You can choose which activation function to use and other hyperparameters.
+You will again use 5-fold cross validation on the dataset.

 ### Tasks for section 2.2
 * Implement a feedforward neural network with static word embeddings as input.

 In the report, please provide:
 * Performance scores for this model.
-Include precision and recall for the positive (polite) class, as well as accuracy.
+Include accuracy as well as precision, recall, and f1-score for the positive (polite) class.
 This can be an additional row in the table with other performance scores.
 * Discuss the motivation for any choices you made as far as word embedding types, pretraining dataset, and/or how you represented the document, or if you experimented with multiple of these options.
 * Discuss the motivation for any choices you made as far as network architecture (number and dimensions of hidden layers) or hyperparameters (learning rate, number of epochs, etc).
 Note if you experimented with any of these options.